The Body of Evidence

 Our research mission

 Together with our research partner, Ann Baldwin PhD, Department of Physiology, University of Arizona, Reiki Medic-Care has developed a system to deliver Reiki remotely to frontline physicians, nurses and paramedics.
 Each medical professional will be virtually linked to a team of experienced Reiki practitioners who will send them Reiki for four consecutive days.
-All that would be asked of the recipients is that they complete a short questionnaire (MYMOP) addressing their symptoms before and after treatment.
-Measure Your Medical Outcome Profile Version 2 (MYMOP) is well-validated questionnaire, developed by the UK Medical Research Council.
+All that would be asked of the recipients is that they complete a short questionnaire addressing their symptoms before and after their four treatments.
 Although there is anecdotal evidence that Distance Reiki is effective in reducing stress and burnout, there is very little published research on the topic.
 By participating in this study, frontline medical professionals may experience some relief of stress induced symptoms and will make a valuable contribution to scientific research on Reiki.

 Effects of Reiki on stress, anxiety, sleep and pain